Privacy statement of the Farmers Journal

 The Agricultural Trust trading as the Irish the Farmers Journal (“the Farmers Journal”) is the publisher of the Irish the Farmers Journal and the operator of its website www.farmersjournal.ie.
 Postal address is Irish Farmers Journal, the Irish Farm Centre, Bluebell, Naas Road, Dublin 12, Ireland.
-Email address: email@example.com and phone number: 00353 1 419 9500.
+Phone number: 00353 1 419 9500, or click HERE for further contact information.

 Scope of this Privacy statement: